DeLuks2006/Rootkitty/README.md

 ## Description
 Rootkitty is my first ever Linux User-Mode Rootkit written in C.
-To use it you either have to add the path to the library to `/etc/ld.so.preload` or export the `LD_PRELOAD` variable and let the rootkit plant itself automatically.
+To use it you either have to add the path to the library to `/etc/ld.so.preload` or export the `LD_PRELOAD` environment variable and restart various daemons.

 Finally in every hooked function it will check if a debugger is present.
 And additionally it will attempt to evade `ldd` and `unhide` by renaming the `ld.so.preload` file to something else.